Jemurai/policy/policies/Partner_And_Third_Party_Security_Policy.md

 # Partner and Third Party Security Policy

-This policy describes how we will handle partnre and third parties.
+This policy describes how we will handle partners and third parties.

 # Audience